3D EssentialsAutodesk Maya

 VFX and Game production (VFX and Game pipeline)

-• Approaching work with the aim of attaining the best possible results
+• Approaching work with the goal of achieving the best possible results.

-Upon completion of the course students will receive the internationally recognized Autodesk Certificate of Completion, as well as the Crater VFX Training Center Certificate.
+Upon completion of the course, students will receive the internationally recognized Autodesk Certificate of Completion, as well as the Crater Training Center Certificate.

 Milos Jovanovic